Interested in connecting with Converse alumni in your area? Converse Chapters are currently forming across the Southeast!

 - It is recommended that the Chapter leadership create a new email address with the same handle as the Chapter’s Facebook page for ease in communication.
 Ex: ConverseSpartanburgAlumniChapter@gmail.com

 - If the Chapter Co-Chairs decide to use a mass mailing initiative such as MailChimp or Constant Contact, the cost associated will be absorbed by the Chapter Co-Chairs and Communications/Social Media Chair.

 - In addition to the View from the Tower (VFTT) e-newsletter distributed monthly, Converse recommends that Chapter members receive no more than one e-mail from the Chapter each week.

 - The Chapter will not send any e-mail communication on the same day that View from the Tower is distributed.
 Unless otherwise notified, View from the Tower (VFTT) is distributed the first week of each month.

 Guidelines for Social Media Utilization

-- When a Chapter event is scheduled, the Social Media/Communications Chair should notify the Alumnae Board liaison and Office of Alumnae Relations of the date/time and detail.
-The Chapter must request that their event information be posted on the Converse Alumnae social media outlets (official channels maintained by the College), up to twice per event via the Office of Alumnae Relations.
+- When a Chapter event is scheduled, the Social Media/Communications Chair should notify the Alumni Board liaison and Office of Alumni Relations of the date/time and detail.
+The Chapter must request that their event information be posted on the Converse Alumni social media outlets (official channels maintained by the College), up to twice per event via the Office of Alumni Relations.